Wald-Kernel: Learning to Aggregate Information for Sequential Inference: Abstract

 \section{Abstract}

-We consider the problem of training a binary sequential classifier under an error rate constraint.
-It is well known that for known densities, accumulating the likelihood ratio statistics is time optimal under a fixed error rate constraint.
-For the case of unknown densities, we formulate the learning for sequential detection problem as a constrained density ratio estimation problem.
-Specifically, we show that the problem can be posed as a convex optimization problem using a Reproducing Kernel Hilbert Space representation for the log-density ratio function.
-The proposed binary sequential classifier is tested on synthetic data set and UC Irvine human activity recognition data set, together with previous approaches for density ratio estimation.
-Our empirical results show that the classifier trained through the proposed technique achieves smaller average sampling cost than previous classifiers proposed in the literature for the same error rate.
+Sequential hypothesis testing is a desirable decision making strategy in any time sensitive scenario.
+Compared with fixed sample-size testing, sequential testing is capable of achieving identical probability of error requirements using less samples in average.
+For a binary detection problem, it is well known that for known density functions accumulating the likelihood ratio statistics is time optimal under a fixed error rate constraint.
+This paper considers the problem of learning a binary sequential detector from training samples when density functions are unavailable.
+We formulate the problem as a constrained likelihood ratio estimation which can be solved efficiently through convex optimization by imposing Reproducing Kernel Hilbert Space (RKHS) structure on the log-likelihood ratio function.
+In addition, we provide a computationally efficient approximated solution for large scale data set.
+The proposed algorithm, namely Wald-Kernel, is tested on a synthetic data set and two real world data sets, together with previous approaches for likelihood ratio estimation.
+Our empirical results show that the classifier trained through the proposed technique achieves smaller average sampling cost than previous approaches proposed in the literature for the same error rate.